mccndcg/goodstuff/README.md

   - Conducted manager interviews to gather requirements and ensure system met business needs.
   - Presented the design and system functionalities to managers to gather additional feedback.
 - `Development`
-  - Developed new server in Typescript, in concert with the front-end developer integrating the endpoints, and conducting continous testing to ensure endpoint functionality and data integrity, including:
+  - Developed new server in Typescript, in concert with the frontend developer integrating the endpoints, and conducting continous testing to ensure endpoint functionality and data integrity, including:
     - data validation and error handling
     - data security and access control
     - data backup and recovery procedures